mit212/lab2_2024/README.md

 Simply put, the x-axis of the joystick controls the velocity of motor 1 and the y-axis of the joystick controls the velocity of motor 2.
 This is joint space!

-**partner should hold on to power supply plug to kill if things go wrong**
+**IMPORTANT: make sure that someone is holding onto the power supply plug at all times to kill the motors if things go wrong!**
-- check encoder pins

 ### 4.3 Draw A Line
 Attach a marker to the end of your 2-DoF robot and try drawing a straight line on your whiteboard.
 Make sure to move all 3 files `drawing.cpp`, `joystick.cpp`, and `kinematics.cpp` from `lab_code/` to `robot/`.